Battlefield Earth (film): Franchise Pictures

-In 1998, the project was taken over by Franchise Pictures, a recently established company.
-Its head, Elie Samaha, a former dry-cleaning mogul turned nightclub-owner, specialized in rescuing stars' pet projects.
+In 1998, the project was taken over by Franchise Pictures, a recently established independent movie studio.
+Its head, Elie Samaha, a dry cleaning mogul turned nightclub owner, specialized in rescuing stars' pet projects.
 Franchise sought out stars whose projects were stalled at the major studios, bringing them aboard at reduced salaries.
 Samaha's approach made waves in Hollywood, earning him a reputation of being able to produce star vehicles more cheaply than larger studios.
 His unorthodox deals raised eyebrows and the entertainment industry magazine Variety commented that they were "often so complex and variable as to leave outsiders scratching their heads".
 As Samaha put it, "I said, 'If John wants to make this movie, what does he want to get paid?' ...
 Because I do not pay anybody what they make.
 That is not my business plan."
 He learned of Battlefield Earth from Cassian Elwes, an agent at the theatrical agency William Morris, and approached Travolta.
 A deal was soon struck and financing was arranged; Travolta significantly reduced his normal fee of $20 million, lowering the film's cost from the $100 million that had been forecast, and costs were reduced further by using Canadian locations and facilities.

 The film was set up as an independent production for Morgan Creek Productions which would release the film through Warner Bros.
 Pictures in the United States and select international territories under a distribution agreement.
 Travolta's company JTP Films was involved, and Travolta invested $5 million of his own money in the production.
 Warner Bros. allocated $20 million for the film's marketing and distribution.
-Franchise Pictures retained the foreign rights, licensing the European distribution rights to the German group Intertainment AG in exchange for 47% of the production costs, set at $75 million.
+Franchise Pictures retained the foreign rights, licensing the European distribution rights to the German group Intertainment AGde] in exchange for 47% of the production costs, set at $75 million.
 The Intertainment deal later became the focus of a legal action that bankrupted Franchise.
 Samaha forecast that the film would be a hit: "My projected numbers on Battlefield Earth are really conservative.
 I'm already covered internationally, and there's no way I'm going to lose if the movie does $35 million domestically.
 And Travolta has never had an action movie do under $35 million."

 [Battlefield Earth] is going to make people in Hollywood take notice of Elie Samaha.
 I'm not going to be the laughing stock any more.